Yukon Information and Privacy Commissioner

 No, the Information and Privacy Commissioner (IPC) is an independent officer of the Yukon Legislative Assembly and is, therefore, not part of the Yukon government.

 In Yukon, the IPC is the same person as the Ombudsman and the Public Interest Disclosure Commissioner.
-For more information about these roles, our website at: http://www.yukonombudsman.ca.
+Click on each role for more information.

-The IPC is responsible for monitoring compliance with HIPMA and the Access to Information and Protection of Privacy Act (ATIPP).
+The IPC is responsible for monitoring compliance with the Health Information Privacy and Management Act (HIPMA) and the Access to Information and Protection of Privacy Act (ATIPP).

 The IPC has a number of responsibilities under these Acts and has broad authority to investigate complaints made, including the power to compel production of records and witnesses.
-Under HIPMA, the IPC has adjudicative authority.
-This means she can make findings of fact and law that are binding on custodians.
-At the conclusion of an adjudication, called a ‘consideration’ under HIPMA, she has the authority to recommend any remedy that she determines appropriate.
+Under ATIPP and HIPMA, the IPC also has adjudicative authority which means her office can make findings of fact and law that are binding on public bodies and custodians subject to the Acts.

-Most requests for review initially proceed to mediation to try to settle the issues for review.
-Where a request for review is not completely settled during mediation, a party can ask the IPC to conduct an inquiry.
-The IPC has discretion to decide whether to proceed to inquiry.
+Most complaints initially proceed to Informal Case Resolution (ICR) to try to settle the issues for review.
+Where a complaint is not completely settled during informal case resolution, a party can ask the IPC to conduct an adjudication.
+The IPC has discretion to decide whether to proceed to adjudication.

-An inquiry is the final stage in the request for review process.
-An inquiry is a formal adjudicative process conducted by the IPC.
-The parties to an inquiry are entitled to make representations * to the IPC about the issues identified for inquiry.
+An adjudication is the final stage in a complaint investigation and is a formal process conducted by the IPC.
+The parties to an adjudication are entitled to make representations to the IPC about the issues identified for adjudication.
 In most inquiries, the representations are made in writing and the parties do not appear before the IPC.

-If the IPC decides to proceed to inquiry, a notice of inquiry is issued to the parties.
-The notice of inquiry outlines the next steps in the inquiry.
-The notice of inquiry will confirm:
+If the IPC decides to proceed to adjudication, a notice of adjudication is issued to the parties.
+The notice of adjudication outlines the next steps in the adjudication.
+The notice of adjudication will confirm:

 - the sections of the ATIPP Act that will be considered,

-- the timeline for notifying the IPC of any preliminary objections to the inquiry,
+- the timeline for notifying the IPC of any preliminary objections to the adjudication,

 - the schedule for delivery and exchange of initial and reply submissions from the parties, and